MANAGEMENT AND BOARD

 Basil joined CHLDC in 2014.
 He is responsible for researching and evaluating data on CHLDC’s programs and outcomes.
 He has a BA from the University of Texas at Austin and an MPH from the Mailman School of Public Health at Columbia University.

 Youth and Family Services

-Director of Housing Counseling
+Division Director, Housing Counseling